 Gendered language in job posts discourages qualified candidates from applying before they even hit your pipeline.
 Words like “aggressive,” “dominant,” and “ninja” skew applicant pools male.
 “Collaborative,” “support,” and “nurturing” skew female.
 How many qualified people never apply because your job post told them they don’t belong?

-The shift toward dropping degree requirements is real but incomplete.
-26% of paid job posts on LinkedIn didn't require a degree in 2023, up from 22% in 2020 (LinkedIn, 2025).
-That's progress.
+Dropping degree requirements is real but incomplete.
+26% of paid job posts on LinkedIn didn’t require a degree in 2023, up from 22% in 2020 (LinkedIn, 2025).
+That’s progress.
 But when Harvard Business School tracked actual hiring outcomes, only 1 in 700 hires was affected by the policy change.
-The language changes.
-The screening often doesn't.
+Language changes.
+Screening often doesn’t.

 Interviews

 Unstructured interviews are vibes checks in disguise.
-When interviewers freestyle their questions, they default to pattern matching - hiring people who remind them of themselves.
+Freestyling questions defaults to pattern matching - interviewers end up hiring people who remind them of themselves.
 First impressions form in seconds.
 The rest of the conversation becomes a confirmation exercise.

-The data backs this up.
+Data backs this up.
 Structured interviews predict job performance with a validity of .51, while unstructured interviews score just .38 (Sackett et al., 2022, reaffirming Schmidt & Hunter, 1998).
-That's a 34% accuracy gap caused entirely by the absence of structure.
-When every interviewer asks different questions, you're comparing answers to different tests.
+That’s a 34% accuracy gap caused entirely by the absence of structure.
+Different questions from every interviewer means you’re comparing answers to different tests.

 Evaluation and Scoring

 Without standardized rubrics, hiring decisions default to gut feelings.
-Who gave a "stronger handshake"?
-Who "felt like a culture fit"?
+Who gave a “stronger handshake”?
+Who “felt like a culture fit”?
 These subjective signals let bias operate unchecked.
-A recruiter who "just knows" the right candidate is often just recognizing someone who looks and sounds like previous hires.
-The pattern repeats, and diversity stalls.
+Someone who “just knows” the right candidate is often recognizing someone who looks and sounds like previous hires.
+That pattern repeats, and diversity stalls.

 Pipeline Sourcing

-If you're only sourcing from the same schools, job boards, and referral networks, you're building bias into your pipeline before candidates even apply.
-Homogeneous sourcing produces homogeneous shortlists.
-The problem starts before any resume is reviewed.
+Sourcing only from the same schools, job boards, and referral networks builds bias into your pipeline before candidates even apply.
+Homogeneous sourcing produces homogeneous shortlists - and entire talent pools like military and veteran candidates get overlooked when recruiters default to familiar channels.
+Bias enters before any resume is reviewed.

 How Does AI Reduce Hiring Bias?
 5 Proven Methods